 As a freelance web professional, designing websites is your livelihood and in some cases, your life.
 Your ability to create a website that does everything but make and pour coffee is commendable, but the sad truth is that other than yourself and other web designers, nobody cares about the design at all.

 What they care about is what it can do for them.
-Truly great web design supports the purpose of the site, focuses on what the client wants and needs, and most of all makes it easy for the user to meet his goal in finding the information he is searching for.
+Truly great web design supports the purpose of the site, focuses on what the client wants and needs, and most of all makes it easy for the user to meet their goal in finding the information they are searching for.
 This can be a difficult concept for a web designer to embrace, as creative individuals often have a fierce love for their own creations.

 Site Design and Site Purpose

 A website’s purpose defines the structure of the site.
 Identifying and clearly stating the purpose of a website provides direction for the design work and helps establish the stages required in site construction.
 It also helps in estimating the scope of the project, and your fees.